Western Sierra Medical Clinic is open to help identify and stop the spread of COVID-19 (coronavirus).

 Thank you for your patience during this process.

-If you have been exposed and have symptoms, you are to isolate at for 10 days from onset of symptoms PLUS 72 hours after fever resolves without medications.
-If you have been exposed and have no symptoms, you are to quarantine at home and self-monitor for symptoms for 14 days.
-Exceptions apply for people in the healthcare field using appropriate PPE, please discuss with your employer.
+If you have been exposed and have symptoms, you are to isolate for 10 days from the onset of symptoms PLUS 24 hours after fever resolves without medications.
+If you have been exposed and have no symptoms, you are to quarantine at home and self-monitor for symptoms for 14 days unless you have been fully vaccinated with at least two weeks since the last shot.
+Exceptions apply for people in the healthcare field using appropriate PPE; please discuss with your employer.

 For Instructions on Isolation and Care of Upper Respiratory Symptoms